 He was also lead trial counsel in Rosemont Inc. v.
 Beckman Instruments, another landmark case before the Court of Appeals for the Federal Circuit.
 This case held that objective evidence, composed of real-world facts, is worthy of great weight in establishing validity of the patent.

-John’s extensive experience in complex litigation matters includes disputes involving patents, trademarks, trade dress, copyrights, trade secrets, and related contract and antitrust issues.
+John’s extensive experience in complex litigation matters included disputes involving patents, trademarks, trade dress, copyrights, trade secrets, and related contract and antitrust issues.
 These cases have involved a broad spectrum of technologies in a variety of industries.

-In addition, John’s considerable expertise extends to patent prosecution, reissue, reexamination, interference, and other U.S. Patent and Trademark Office proceedings.
+In addition, John’s considerable expertise extended to patent prosecution, reissue, reexamination, interference, and other U.S. Patent and Trademark Office proceedings.
 He has provided counseling to clients in all areas of intellectual property procurement, enforcement, and strategy.

 John is an elected Fellow of the American College of Trial Lawyers, which limits its membership to no more than 1% of the total lawyer population of any state and to only those experienced trial lawyers who have mastered the art of advocacy and whose professional careers have been marked by the highest standards of ethical conduct, professionalism, civility, and collegiality.
 John has been active in a number of additional professional organizations, including the Chicago Bar Association, who honored him for 50 years of service in 2011.